 1. Because we feel we are lacking or have struggles with this area of our life.
 For instance, perhaps you are feeling sad, or suffering from a loss.
 Maybe you are grieving or home sick, or simply feeling low.
-If this is the case, try talking to someone close to you about how you feel & if the feeling persists, perhaps you need to seek professional support.
+If this is the case, try talking to someone close to you about how you feel & if the feeling persists, perhaps you need to seek further support.
 By chanting the mantra, you are setting an intention to address your feelings of sadness.
 Having said that, there is nothing wrong with feeling sad.
 It is an emotion with just as might right as any other, but if it is continuous & for some time, setting an intention to address this need, is a welcome choice.

 2. Because we are already immersed in a sense of eternal joy or would like to open ourselves to a more conscious sense of happiness.
 If this is the case perhaps you have chosen this mantra specifically to give thanks for this blessing, take your joyous feelings to another level or maybe you are planning ways to share the joy that you experience with others.